the-teachingRSE-project/competencies/institutionalized_education.md

 We have discussed who can deliver the necessary skills and the approaches to support skills development.
-Now, in the final section, we want to discuss how the RSE can become a natural part of the landscape of professions and which steps we need to take to professionalize their education.
+Now, in the final section, we want to discuss how the RSE can become a natural part of the landscape of professions and which steps we need to take to professionalise their education.

 We foresee that the development of RSE skills will rest on two pillars:
 A first qualification phase, possibly through academic structures, giving newcomers